Gamma distribution

 In each of these forms, both parameters are positive real numbers.

 The distribution has important applications in various fields, including econometrics, Bayesian statistics, and life testing.
 In econometrics, the (α, θ) parameterization is common for modeling waiting times, such as the time until death, where it often takes the form of an Erlang distribution for integer α values.
-Bayesian statisticians prefer the (α,λ) parameterization, utilizing the gamma distribution as a conjugate prior for several inverse scale parameters, facilitating analytical tractability in posterior distribution computations.
+Bayesian statisticians prefer the (α,β) parameterization, utilizing the gamma distribution as a conjugate prior for several inverse scale parameters, facilitating analytical tractability in posterior distribution computations.

-The gamma distribution is the maximum entropy probability distribution (both with respect to a uniform base measure and a $1/x$ base measure) for a random variable X for which E[X] = αθ = α/λ is fixed and greater than zero, and E[ln X] = ψ(α) + ln θ = ψ(α) − ln λ is fixed (ψ is the digamma function).
+The gamma distribution is the maximum entropy probability distribution (both with respect to a uniform base measure and a $1/x$ base measure) for a random variable X for which E[X] = αθ = α/β is fixed and greater than zero, and E[ln X] = ψ(α) + ln θ = ψ(α) − ln β is fixed (ψ is the digamma function).

 Definitions

 The parameterization with α and θ appears to be more common in econometrics and other applied fields, where the gamma distribution is frequently used to model waiting times.
 For instance, in life testing, the waiting time until death is a random variable that is frequently modeled with a gamma distribution.
 See Hogg and Craig for an explicit motivation.

-The parameterization with α and λ is more common in Bayesian statistics, where the gamma distribution is used as a conjugate prior distribution for various types of inverse scale (rate) parameters, such as the λ of an exponential distribution or a Poisson distribution – or for that matter, the λ of the gamma distribution itself.
+The parameterization with α and β is more common in Bayesian statistics, where the gamma distribution is used as a conjugate prior distribution for various types of inverse scale (rate) parameters, such as the λ of an exponential distribution or a Poisson distribution – or for that matter, the β of the gamma distribution itself.
 The closely related inverse-gamma distribution is used as a conjugate prior for scale parameters, such as the variance of a normal distribution.

 If α is a positive integer, then the distribution represents an Erlang distribution; i.e., the sum of α independent exponentially distributed random variables, each of which has a mean of θ.